Pediatric Abusive Head Trauma

 - No explanation or vague explanation for a significant injury

 - An important detail of the explanation that changes dramatically

 - An explanation that is inconsistent with the pattern, age, or severity of the injury or injuries

 - An explanation that is inconsistent with the child’s physical and/or developmental capabilities

 - Different witnesses who provide markedly different explanations for the injury or injuries

 WHAT TO DO WHEN CONSIDERING A DIAGNOSIS OF AHT

 - Call social services.
-They can assist with interview of family and discussion with CPS.
+They can assist in interviewing family members and discussion with CPS.

 - Call Child Protective Services.
 They will take a report and decide whether to pursue an investigation.
 Often, CPS is involved in assisting with the disposition of the child if not admitted (they will make a safety plan) or when child goes home from the hospital.
 CPS may also contact law enforcement.

 - Call a child abuse consultant.
 These professionals are key in suggesting studies for workup as well as discussing appropriate disposition.
 Regional child abuse centers often have a consultant on call if there is not one available in one’s own system.

-- General rule for disposition.
-If there is any question of the child’s safety at home (e.g., unexplained injury, uncertain perpetrator) and/or further workup is required (e.g., skeletal survey), the child should be admitted to the hospital for observation and protection until the workup can be completed and safe disposition decided between admitting provider, child abuse consultant, social services, and CPS.
+- General guidelines for discharge.
+If there is any question about the child’s injury or safety at home (e.g., unexplained injury) and/or further workup is required (e.g., skeletal survey), the child should be admitted to the hospital for observation and protection until the workup can be completed and a safe disposition decision can be made between admitting provider, child abuse consultant, social services, and CPS.

 Anthony is an 11-month-old admitted to the ED with a history of altered level of consciousness and multiple facial, skull, and body soft tissue injuries after a reported “fall down the stairs while in a baby walker.”
 This occurred while he was at a family childcare home.
 He regained consciousness but was very irritable.